kubernetes/enhancements/keps/sig-node/4188-kubelet-pod-readiness-api/README.md

 ###### What are other known failure modes?

 The Kubelet might be in init phase when client call the API.
 The API should return well-known error message.
+Unauthorized access attempts will be prevented by UNIX socket file permissions.

 ###### What steps should be taken if SLOs are not being met to determine the problem?